cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

 ###### Starting the server

-In order to run the CWDE you will need to start three separate processes in parallel (separate terminal sessions):
+In order to run the WDE you will need to start three separate processes in parallel (separate terminal sessions):

 ```
 cd dist/backend/